-I’m Leia; a 30-something year old potty mouthed graduate student who has a passion for activism and social justice in praxis with faith.
+My name is Leia al-Katiba I’m a 30-something year old potty-mouthed graduate student who has a passion for activism and social justice in praxis with faith.
 I’m a Catholic Worker in New York, and work side by side with our homeless community in an effort to bring awareness and relief to our most vulnerable.
-I believe it’s our duty as both humans and as Christians to take care of those whose voices are lost in a sea of oppression, and to make sure that they are heard so our world can become a better place for everyone.
+I believe it’s our duty as both humans and as Christians to take care of those whose voices are lost in a sea of oppression and to make sure that they are heard so our world can become a better place for everyone.

 I guess you could say I’m one of those “liberal snowflakes” everyone’s been ranting about.

 I’ve been interested in comparative religious studies since I was 12 years old, and only recently realized you could go to school for it.
-I returned back to college in my late twenties, and am now starting my Masters in Divinity that focuses in on pastoral care of grief/loss, sudden death, crisis intervention and trauma.
-Cheerful, right?
+I returned back to college in my late twenties, and am now starting my Masters in Divinity that focuses in on theologically based Social Ethics

 I did I mention I’m addicted to tattoos?
 Yeah.. yeah I am.
 They’re all over the place, and I’m always getting more.

-In this blog you’ll get a peppering of politics, non-violence, tattoos, spiritual musings and my activism work.
-So, pull up your big girl panties and jump in the deep end with me!
+In this blog, you’ll get a peppering of politics, non-violence, tattoos, spiritual musings and my activism work.
+So, pull up your big girl panties and jump into the deep end with me!

 ~ Peace ~